Starting Leapfrog From Zero

 After I’d worked as a freelance journalist at The Telegraph for 3 years, I set up a production company, VisionAir Films, making destination films for airlines’ inflight entertainment.
 Telegraph colleagues were surprised that my first 5 films made it onto the screens of British Airways: “People always say they’re going to do something, but you actually do it,” they said.

 Once VisionAir had gained traction, I needed sponsors to grow the company and library of content.
 I saw Ed Vaizey MP (the then Minister of State for Culture, Communications and Creative Industries) on a South Kensington tube station platform.
 I tapped him on the shoulder and pitched my business.
 Two weeks later I had a meeting with the director of the Great Campaign, Conrad Bird.
-It was at 10 Downing Street, and I left with a significant financial pledge (my husband retold that story at our wedding).
+It was at 10 Downing Street, and I left with a huge (to me, anyway) financial pledge.
+My husband retold that story at our wedding.

 All I knew – literally – was that lactoferrin really worked.
 Lactoferrin already exists within us as our immune system’s first line of defence, and Leapfrog could supplement those brilliant mechanisms of the body.
 So once again, I dusted off that determination and learnt from the ground up how to bring Leapfrog to market.